Cefuroxime: Medical uses

 Cefuroxime is active against many bacteria including susceptible strains of Staphylococci and Streptococci, as well as a range of gram negative organisms.
 As with the other cephalosporins, it is susceptible to beta-lactamase, although as a second-generation variety, it is less so.
 Hence, it may have greater activity against Haemophilus influenzae, Neisseria gonorrhoeae, and Lyme disease.
 Unlike other second-generation cephalosporins, cefuroxime can cross the blood–brain barrier.

 A systematic review found high quality evidence that injecting the eye with cefuroxime after cataract surgery will lower the chance of developing endophthalmitis after surgery.

 Side effects

 Cefuroxime is generally well tolerated, and its side effects are usually transient.
-If ingested after food, this antibiotic is both better absorbed and less likely to cause its most common side effects of diarrhea, nausea, vomiting, headaches/migraines, dizziness, and abdominal pain.
+If ingested after food, this antibiotic is both better absorbed and less likely to cause its most common side effects of diarrhea, nausea, vomiting, headaches/migraines, dizziness, insomnia and abdominal pain.

-Although a widely stated cross-allergic risk of about 10% exists between cephalosporins and penicillin, an assessment in 2006 have shown no increased risk for a cross-allergic reaction for cefuroxime and several other second-generation or later cephalosporins.
+Although a widely stated cross-allergic risk of about 10% exists between cephalosporins and penicillin, an assessment in 2006 has shown no increased risk for a cross-allergic reaction for cefuroxime and several other second-generation or later cephalosporins.